History of Bali: Second World War and Indonesian independence

 Imperial Japan occupied Bali during World War II with the declared objective of forming a "Greater East Asian Co-Prosperity Sphere" that would liberate Asian countries from Western domination.
 Future rulers such as Sukarno were brought forward by the Japanese.
 Sukarno famously said: "The Lord be praised, God showed me the way; in that valley of the Ngarai I said: Yes, Independent Indonesia can only be achieved with Dai Nippon...For the first time in all my life, I saw myself in the mirror of Asia".
 The harshness of war requisitions made Japanese rule more resented than Dutch rule.
 Most of all, independence was strongly desired among the populace.

 Following Japan's Pacific surrender in August 1945, the Balinese took over the Japanese weapons.
 The following month Bali was liberated by the British and Indian 5th infantry Division under the command of Major-General Robert Mansergh who took the Japanese surrender.
 Once the Japanese forces had been repatriated the island was handed over to the Dutch the following year.

 The Dutch with their return to Indonesia reinstated their pre-war colonial administration.
 One Balinese, Colonel Gusti Ngurah Rai, formed a Balinese 'freedom army'.
 Colonel I Gusti Ngurah Rai, by then 29 years old, rallied his forces in east Bali at Marga Rana, where they were trapped by heavily armed Dutch troops.
-On 20 November 1946, in the Battle of Margarana, the Balinese battalion was entirely wiped out, breaking the last thread of Balinese military resistance.
+On 20 November 1946, in the Battle of Margarana, the Balinese battalion was entirely wiped out, breaking the last of Balinese military resistance.
+The successor of I Gusti Ngurah Rai however, was Widja Kusuma.
+He continued to fight the Dutch in 1947 and 1948, after which he surrendered with his troops from the mountains.

 In 1946 the Dutch constituted Bali as one of the 13 administrative districts of the newly proclaimed State of East Indonesia, a rival state to the Republic of Indonesia which was proclaimed and headed by Sukarno and Hatta.
+The Balinese resistance on the island was so extensive, that the Dutch set op a network of 50 prison camps, in which violence against prisoners was common place.

-Bali was included in the United States of Indonesia when the Netherlands recognised Indonesian independence on 29 December 1949.
+Finally, Bali was included in the United States of Indonesia when the Netherlands recognised Indonesian independence on 29 December 1949.
+The Dutch gained more than 103 Billion euro in financial benefits with the transfer of sovereignty to Indonesia.
 The first governor of Bali, Anak Agung Bagus Suteja, was appointed by President Sukarno in 1958, when Bali became a province.